 More about Scarborough Bluffs

 At the foothills of Cathedral Bluffs is Bluffer’s Beach, the only beach at the Scarborough Bluffs.
-The cliffs perfectly surround the sandy beach, giving it a feeling of seclusion even when crowded.
-This beach has some of the best and safest swimming waters in the greater Toronto area.
-Even if you don’t want to go in the water, some of the best views of the cliffs are from the beach.
+The cliffs perfectly surround the sandy beach, giving it a sense of seclusion.

-For land lovers, there is the enjoyable 4.7 kilometre Bluff’s Trail connecting Bluffer’s Beach to Bluffer’s Park.
-This loop trail has very little elevation change, making it something everyone in the entire family can do.
-It takes you right to the water with beautiful views.
+Bluff’s Trail connects Bluffer’s Beach to Bluffer’s Park.
 Though it’s an easy trail, take your time to pause, as there is always a new scenic spot that catches the eye.
 And for a pop of color, there’s the fully accessible Rosetta McClain Gardens.
-Featuring a pergola, water fountain and array of flowers, it’s a tranquil place to rest the feet.
+Featuring a pergola, water fountain and array of flowers, it’s a tranquil place to rest.
 Visitors also delight in the many butterflies found in the gardens.

 Further east is Sylvan Park, which offers access to Lake Ontario via the Doris McCarthy Trail.
 It’s a steep walk down, but you can’t beat the views.
-For a completely different experience, keep heading east to the Guild Park.
-It’s not the views that attract visitors to this park, but the history found in the park.
+For a completely different experience, keep heading east to Guild Park.
 The sizable park contains relics from old buildings that were torn down in Toronto.
 Important architectural details have been placed in intriguing and eye-catching formations.
-The most prominent example is the Greek theatre formed by columns from the old Bank of Toronto Building.
+The most prominent example is the Greek Theatre formed by columns from the old Bank of Toronto Building.
 Keep your eyes peeled for original art sculptures and an old log cabin.

-Don’t forget to bring the camera — Scarborough Bluffs is a spectacularly scenic area, and there is no shortage of mesmerizing views.
 One of the best views can be found at Scarboro Crescent Park, with endless views over the bluffs and Lake Ontario.
 It’s also the perfect spot to sit back and lose yourself in the picturesque sunrises and sunsets over the lake.
-Though it’s a must-see for any visit, Scarboro Crescent Park is accessed only by a very, very steep road.
+Though it’s a must-see for any visit, access to the park is a very steep road.